Input

 -> subject write

-Add just one rule, gives phenomenal power!
+-> teachers write Add just one rule, gives phenomenal power!

 Sentence -> Subject Verb